emicklei/melrose/docs/http.md

 ### tracing

-If the HTTP URL has the query parameter `trace=true` then `melrōse` will produce extra logging.
+If the HTTP URL has the query parameter `debug=true` then `melrōse` will produce extra logging.

 ### play